gustawho/breeze-apache-dirs/README.md

 ##Credits

-Breeze owes it's existence to the amazing Apaxy by [Lars Jung](https://twitter.com/lrsjng).
+Breeze owes it's existence to the amazing [Apaxy](http://adamwhitcroft.com/apaxy/) by [Adam Whitcroft](https://twitter.com/adamwhitcroft).
 Had I not seen this, I would never have looked into making my own (probably way less useful) version.

-[Breeze Icons](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) are used in the `breeze` theme.
+[Breeze Icons](https://github.com/KDE/breeze-icons8) are used in the `breeze` theme.